bitrix24/b24restdocs/api-reference/ai/ai-engine-register.md

 {% note info "Attention!" %}

-In the script, everything is in a single code flow, this is for example purposes.
-In **production** mode, it is necessary to separate the lines of code into a different section.
+In the script, everything is in a single code flow; this is for example purposes.
+In **production** mode, it is necessary to separate the lines of code into a distinct section.

 {% endnote %}

+[Template](https://dev.bitrix.com/docs/chm_files/endpoint.rar) for creating a custom endpoint can be used to customize your own service.

 ## Important points:

 1. The script must accept the request, process it quickly, and add it to its internal queue.
 2. It should be able to return various response statuses (as shown in the example):
-  - 200 — normal link transition;
+  - 200 — standard link transition;
   - 202 — if you accepted the request and added it to the queue;
   - 503 — if the service is unavailable.

-A response is expected within a certain time, after which the callback becomes invalid.
+A response is expected within a certain timeframe; after that, the callback becomes invalid.

 {% note info "Attention!" %}

 In addition to the response code, in case of successful generation, the handler must return `json_encode(['result' => 'OK'])`.

 {% endnote %}

 When working with the provider category **audio**, in the `prompt` key, you receive an array that includes the following elements: